Close Menu

 Welcome to this quick JMeter tutorial for basic setup and installation.
 In this tutorial, we’ll walk you through the required steps to prepare it for load testing.

 Mostly, we use JMeter for Performance testing.
-However, it can be used with Selenium for carrying out automating load testing tasks.
+However, it can also be used with Selenium for automating load-testing tasks.

 JMeter VersionJVM/JDK